 Traffic On The Road To Freedom #RMF

-This month, I’m revisiting some of the classic 70s mewsicians and songs that either I didn’t catch the artist/band name or just forgot or maybe never even heard of before now.
+This month, I’m revisiting some of the classic 70s mewsicians and songs that either I didn’t catch the artist/band name or just forgot or maybe never even heard before now.
 I hope you’ll stick around to enjoy some lost gems from the past.

 Now, if that doesn’t blow you outta the water, do you wanna know who did the original cut?
 The squeaky clean 60s, Everly Brothers!